egslava/arena_shooter/docs-src/source/getting-started.rst

 1. cmake
 2. libsdl2-dev
 3. libglew-dev
 4. PVRTexTool from `PowerVR SDK <https://www.imgtec.com/developers/powervr-sdk-tools/installers/>`_.
 You also need to add PVRTexToolCLI to your `PATH <https://stackoverflow.com/a/14638025/1444191>`__.
+Probably, it's better to change */etc/environment*, since Qt Creator uses *sh* instead of *bash*.